jinnyi-l/Pharmacy_System/README.md

 This is an online pharmacy management system developed with **Spring Boot (backend)** and **Vue.js (frontend)**.

-⚠️ **Note**: Core features like user registration and a public-facing user interface are still under development.
+⚠️ **Note**: Core features like user registration and the user interface for customers are still not readt yet.
 The current implementation primarily includes:
-- An **admin interface** for backend operations
+- An **admin interface** for administrator to monitor the storage and other operations
-- Backend infrastructure for the user-side interface
+- Backend for the user-side interface

 ### Backend